 The Sweatt v.
-Painter Commemorative Project seeks to honor and educate about the university’s process of racial inclusivity.
+Painter Commemorative Project seeks to research and educate about the University’s process of racial integration.
 The project takes its inspiration from the seminal 1950 Sweatt v.
 Painter Supreme Court case that initiated the process of integration for UT and higher education in this country.
 In this case, Heman Sweatt successfully sued The University of Texas, represented by President T. S. Painter, to gain entry to the institution’s racially segregated law school.
 Sweatt was supported in his effort by the NAACP, including such central players as Thurgood Marshall and Lulu B. White.
-This commemorative project recognizes these principal protagonists and the expanded access to the university afforded by the case.
+This commemorative project recognizes these principal protagonists and the expanded access to the University afforded by the case.

 The Sweatt v.
 Painter Commemorative Project entails the construction of a new Heman Sweatt entrance to Painter Hall, including a commemorative exterior, both outside and just inside the new entrance.
-This landscape will include a physical honoring of Heman Sweatt and other key figures as well as features commemorating the legal struggles for racial equity in higher education at UT and around the country.
+This project serves to instruct about the historical significance of Heman Sweatt and other key figures in the legal struggles for racial integration in higher education at UT and around the country.

 Along with its commemorative dimension, the Sweatt v.
 Painter Commemorative Project will provide contextual information.
-Accordingly, an interior gallery exhibition-event space will be dedicated to narrativizing the legal history of racial inclusion in public higher education and UT Austin’s role in this process.
+Accordingly, an exhibition-event space will be dedicated to narrativizing the legal history of racial segregation and integration in public higher education and UT Austin’s role in these processes.